 |Age||Ages concentrated between 25 and 40||Broad age spectrum|

 Although diversity brings many benefits, there are also challenges associated with diversity.
 One of these is communication.
 As an example, consider people with different professional backgrounds such as a software engineer and a project manager.
 While a conversation with the first could involve many intricate details, a conversation with the latter would likely entail only the few aspects that are actually relevant for the business.
 So, be prepared to adjust your communication style in dependence on your audience.

 Academics often interact on a level playing field despite the existence of hierarchies ranging from research assistants, PhD students, and postdocs to professors.
 In industry, hierarchies are ubiquitous and complex.
 First, there’s the hierarchy of specialists and second, there’s the hierarchy of managers.
-For example, as a data science, you may move through four levels of expertise: from junior data scientist to data scientist to senior data scientist, and finally to lead data scientist.
+For example, as a data scientist, you may move through four levels of expertise: from junior data scientist to data scientist to senior data scientist, and finally to lead data scientist.
 Looking at management careers, there are team heads, department heads, division heads, and finally, the board of directors.

 So, what’s the difference between academia and industry?
 In academia, you’re likely going to have regular meetings with the person at the top of the hierarchy, your professor and beside him, there are likely few people that tell you what you are supposed to do.
 While the context of your research is somehow limited by the interests of your professor, it is unlikely that he will tell you exactly what to do but rather offer guidance.
 In industry, on the other hand, a project’s technical lead will make the crucial decisions and you will have to adhere to those decisions.
 The same goes for the management hierarchy: as a non-managing employee there is little possibility to influence decisions even at the lowest levels of the management hierarchy and you have to live with the decisions that are made.